-Dramatic blonde ends make a copper hair color look lightweight and soft yet flattering and rich.
-A brown to copper hair ombre work best on any hair length as long as there are waves to make it look super dimensional and inspiring.
+Dramatic blonde ends make a copper hair colour look lightweight and soft yet flattering and rich.
+A brown to copper hair ombre works best on any hair length as long as there are waves to make it look super dimensional and inspiring.

 Orange copper hair has a soft and faded tone, which is very feminine!
 It offers that “cool girl” vibe that suits younger ladies.
 To give it a more modern touch, jazz it up with loose waves and curls.
 Then, secure the style with a mist of texture spray to boost its definition and add dimension.

 What better way to show off your newly painted copper hair from roots to ends than styling it like this?
-The natural depth this edgy dark red color would provide your locks with exciting ways to style.
+The natural depth of this edgy, dark red color would provide your locks with exciting ways to style.

-Healthy hair is key in achieving a vibrant shiny and smooth ombre like this.
-This pretty color style would work best on long hair for a smoother transition.
+Healthy hair is key to achieving a vibrant, shiny, smooth ombre like this.
+This cute and pretty light copper blonde hair color style would work best on long hair for a smoother transition.

 A stunning fiery auburn to copper melt deserves to be noted by everyone.
-Just remember to consider your undertones if you want to try this ombre that’s ideal for medium to long hair.
+Remember to consider your undertones if you want to try this light copper hair color ideal for medium to long hair.

 Don’t be afraid to go drastic with a bright ginger shade like this one that suits pale and cool skin tones.
-This very feminine bob cut with blunt ends wouldn’t be at its best without the help of this dimensional copper hue.
+This feminine bob cut with blunt ends would only be at its best with the help of this dimensional copper hue.

-A vibrant copper undertone can add distinction to your sleek hair and enhance your overall look when done properly.
+A vibrant copper undertone can distinguish your sleek hair and enhance your overall look when done properly.
 Reds and browns undoubtedly go together well.

-A vibrant copper could bring out the warm undertones in your dark skin especially on multidimensional curls like this.
-If you’re wanting to have little daily upkeep and maintain moisture for your hair at the same time then styling it in a bold mohawk with cornrows at the sides would be the way to do it.
+A vibrant copper could bring out the warm undertones in your dark skin.
+If you want to have little daily upkeep and maintain moisture for your hair at the same time, then styling it in a long sleek style would be the way to do it.